hypa6816/Park_CSCI2270_FinalProject/README.md

 Final Project Description

   This project will implement an imaginary keyboard.
 This keyboard is made up of alpha letters and its size is inputed by the user.
-For example if the size inputed was 5(r) x 3(c), then its indexes would be:
+For example if the size inputed was 5(r) x 3(c), then the keyboard would be:

 A B C